Is Nepal Open for Tourism?

 • Mandipa Itani

-• 1163
+• 6041

 Is Nepal Open for Tourism? well, it is the first question that crossed your mind while planning for the trip to Nepal after the pandemic outbreaks. so yeah, now Nepal is fully open for Tourism.
-After the long close down due to the outbreaks of COVID 19, Trekking in Nepal is finally open for the adventurous trip and track following the safety protocols.
+After the long close down due to the outbreaks of COVID-19, Trekking in Nepal is finally open for the adventurous trip and track following the safety protocols.

 Table of Content